Fidelio & the Coro de Manos Blancas

-The White Hands Choir is made up of 120 young people who form two sections: the Vocal, directed by professor Luis Chinchilla, made up of children and young adults with visual and cognitive deficits, motor impairments, learning difficulties, autism, as well as invisible disabilities; and the Gestual, directed by the teacher María Inmaculada Velásquez, made up of Deaf and hard-of-hearing children and young adults who perform a novel form of movement art choreographed to music.
-In their performances, musical works are amalgamated into a single voice, through body expression and gestural language, generating new paradigms for the creative performative arts in society and in education for people with functional diversity.
+The Coro de Manos Blancas is made up of over 100 members who form two sections: the Vocal section, directed by professor Luis Chinchilla, made up of children and young adults with visual and cognitive deficits, motor impairments, learning difficulties, autism, as well as invisible disabilities; and the Venezuelan Sign Language (LSV) section, directed by María Inmaculada Velásquez, made up of Deaf and hard-of-hearing musicians.
+In performance, musical works are joined into a single voice, through singing and sign language, generating new paradigms for the creative arts in society and arts education for people with disabilities.

 The White Hands Choir has received support and recognition from renowned conductors, musicians, and singers including Sir Simon Rattle, Claudio Abbado, Gustavo Dudamel, Itzhak Perlman, Shoji Sato, Plácido Domingo, Michael Landerburger, Mark Churchill, Patricio Aizaga, Gerald Wirth, Mirella Freni, and Marcus Marshall.